 1. Levothyroxine is a one-size-fits-all treatment approach

 There are various causes of hypothyroidism.
 Therefore, one-size-fits-all is obviously an unscientific approach.
-Like other medical conditions, every person with hypothyroidism needs individualized treatment and not a machine-like, computerized approach.
+Like other medical conditions, every person with hypothyroidism needs an individualized treatment and not a machine-like, computerized approach.
 That’s why Levothyroxine does not work for everyone.

-The scientific fact: T4 does not carry out thyroid function in the tissues.
+A scientific fact: T4 does not carry out thyroid function in the tissues.
 It is simply a substrate – a precursor – for the formation of T3 inside the cell.
 After its formation, T3 binds to the Thyroid Hormone Receptor (THR) which is located inside the nucleus of the cell.
 Once T3 binds to the Thyroid Hormone Receptors, the thyroid hormone action sets in motion.
 That’s why T3 and not T4 is the true Active Thyroid hormone.

 3. Presumption that Levothyroxine will Convert to T3 is Unscientific